Khatchi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds no permission to the owner and group, but all permisions to other users, to the file hello
+A script that that sets the mode of the file hello to, -rwxr-x-wx